resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ### Project -> Instances Tab

-Having set up the environment that controls access to the the machine I'm now going to launch it.
+Having set up the environment that controls access to the the machine I'm next need to launch it.

 I do this by going back to the instances tab.